-- Logs on page 89 present log information for services, filtered by role, host, or keywords as well log level (severity). - Viewing Cloudera Manager Server and Agent Logs on page 91 contains information on the server and host agents. - The Events tab lets you search for and display events and alerts that have occurred within a selected time range filtered by service, hosts, or keywords.
+- Logs on page 103 present log information for services, filtered by role, host, or keywords as well log level (severity). - Viewing the Cloudera Manager Server Log on page 105 contains information on the server and host agents. - The Events tab lets you search for and display events and alerts that have occurred within a selected time range filtered by service, hosts, or keywords.